aimir/bbchallenge-seed-reproduction/README.md

 I have then taken each of the resulting `7,322` halting machines that had exactly 5 halting, and written their integer encodings to the file `starts.txt`.
 I could then iterate on each of those machines separately, generating its subtree in a separate text file.
 In order to help with that, I used the given `threads.py` file which does this in a multi-threaded way.

-Note that this means those `7,322` halting machines actually appear twice in our output, once in the file `28337890523255977.txt` of machines generated from the root and once as the first machine of their own `<machine_encoding_number>.txt` file.
+Note that this means those `7,322` halting machines actually appear twice in our output, once in the file `28329094430233769.txt` of machines generated from the root, and once as the first machine of their own `<machine_encoding_number>.txt` file.
+This does not effect the duplication checks in any way, since all of those machines are halting, and are therefore irrelevant to the comparison of the undecided machines.

 ### Output

-I distributed the resulting 7322 smaller tasks were distributed to three different machines.
+I distributed the resulting 7322 smaller tasks were distributed to `48` threads on a single machine.
 In the interest of transparency, I opted to keep the output files in this structure and not to modify them at all.
-Note that some files were corrupted or incomplete - only those that end with the word `done` should be considered done.

-The results are given as-is inside the `output.zip` file, in three folders named `bb0`, `bb1` and `bb2`, each representing a different machine on which things were distributed.
+The results are given as-is inside the `output.zip` file.

-In order to compare the final results with the original [all_5_states_undecided_machines_with_global_header.zip](https://dna.hamilton.ie/tsterin/all_5_states_undecided_machines_with_global_header.zip) file, I used the given `check_duplicate_seed.py` script.
+In order to compare the final results with the original [all_5_states_undecided_machines_with_global_header.zip](https://dna.hamilton.ie/tsterin/all_5_states_undecided_machines_with_global_header.zip) file, I used the given `check_duplicate_seed.py` script, which converts the undecided machine outputs to the format of the original repository, calculates the resulting hash, and asserts that it is the same as the expected hash of the original data.

 ## Methodology